 regularly ship in partial containers of paper, books, and other supplies with the support of Peaceworks.
 Early on, we personally funded many of the projects with the help of family, friends and colleagues.

-PARTNERSHIPS:However, as we demonstrated success with each project, we have been able to facilitate partnerships that have benefited the students: donations of food from Feed the Children of Nicaragua, bi-annual donation of shoes from TOMs, and most recently partnering on projects with NYU Dental College Global Outreach and CommunityBots of NYC.
+PARTNERSHIPS:However, as we demonstrated success with each project, we have been able to facilitate partnerships that have benefited the students: donations of food from Feed the Children of Nicaragua, bi-annual donation of shoes from TOMs, and most recently partnering on projects with NYU Dental College Global Outreach and CommunityBots of NYC with the support of the International Foundation.
 These partnerships have enabled us to expand our efforts significantly - both in terms of scope and reach.
 We remain committed to the principle that 100% of donations go directly to supporting our efforts in the schools.
 We will not be in the business of "being a non-profit".

 Please join us in helping these phenomenal educators transform the lives of their students and families by building a path to future health and success.